DiegoBrambilla/16S_normalization/docs/CONTRIBUTING.md

 - Document code through [RMarkdown](https://guides.github.com/features/mastering-markdown/)

-- Allow in-building of comments in RMarkdown through [knitr](https://yihui.org/knitr/) (no need to save resuilts to file, see recommendation)
+- Allow in-building of comments in RMarkdown through [knitr](https://yihui.org/knitr/) (no need to write report of activities, see below)
   - **bonus**: you can build HTML/PDF files with knitr

 - Use tydiverse, a meta-library that keeps codes and tables compact